MatthewPantaleon/Laravel_Medical_MPantaleon/readme.md

 ---

 #### Migrations
+With the structure of the database down I needed to create the tables.
+Laravel ofers migrations.
 Migrations are what laravel uses to be able to create database tables.
 I used comamnds the artisan command e.g.`php artisan make:migration create_doctors_table` to create blank migration files.
 I created one for each table I need.
 With the exception of the users table I used `php artisan make:auth` This creates all the user related migration, model, view ad controller files for user functionality.
 Login and register.

 I edited each file to have any columns I wanted it each table and added constraints to the table where it was needed.
 For example the visits table.